Kelantan: Local dishes

-Apart from consumable items from local and also imported from Thailand.
-There are dishes which have developed through the rich culture of the Kelantanese themselves, such as:

 Colek

 Contrary to popular belief, Colek is not just a dipping sauce, but can also refer to a snack eaten with the sauce.
-Colek comes in various forms, including meaty cholek, colek ayam (chicken), colek perut (cow tripe), colek pelepong (cow or lamb lung; usually fried plain), and also a variety of colek buah (fruits; usually unmatured, thus crunchy and taste sour) such as colek pauh (mango).
+Colek comes in various forms, including meaty cholek, colek ayam (chicken), colek perut (cow tripe), colek pelepong (cow or lamb lung; usually fried plain), and also a variety of colek buah (fruits; usually unmatured, thus crunchy and sour tasting) such as colek pauh (mango).

-The sauce or "the colek" comes in various forms.